Seeing Stars® Program

 A cause of difficulty in establishing sight words and contextual fluency is difficulty in visualizing letters in words.
 This is called weak symbol imagery.

-A significant number of students—even those who have well-developed phonemic awareness—have difficulty with rapid perceiving sounds in words, and are slow to self-control their reading errors.
+A significant number of students—even those who have well-developed phonemic awareness—have difficulty with rapidly perceiving sounds in words, and are slow to self-correct their reading errors.